Police investigating attack on officers with hunting knife as attempted murder

 Police also said there was an attempt to stab another officer in the torso but he was saved from injury by his body armour.

-Northern Ireland’s First Minister Michelle O’Neill described the attack as “utterly reprehensible”.
+Northern Ireland’s First Minister Michelle O’Neill described the attack as “utterly reprehensible” and deputy First Minister Emma Little-Pengelly said it was “appalling”.

 Police Service of Northern Ireland deputy chief constable Bobby Singleton said: “During the early hours of this morning, police were conducting inquiries in relation to a wanted person in the Collon Lane area of the city.